|« Jul||Sep »|

 Everyone’s body is different.
 The only way you can know what you should be eating is by listening to yours.
 Eat your meals very slowly, chewing each piece with intention, that way you can notice how it makes you feel and you can truly recognize when you are full.
 When you are done, set a one-hour timer on your phone reminding yourself to assess how you feel once you have fully digested.
 Once the timer goes off, do a personal inventory of your body.
 Do you feel tired?
 Gassy?
 Bloated?
 Energized?
 You will be surprised at the things that make your body tick, and be more inclined to get rid of them once you are more aware.

 Slowly Replace Processed Sugar

 In my ideal world, processed sugar would be thrown into a pit to be used to make punching bags!
 Processed sugar has been proven to cause diabetes, candida, and a myriad of other health conditions.
 To make things worse, it has addictive qualities similar to those of tobacco.
 However, getting rid of processed sugar altogether–particularly given its addictive qualities–can be extremely difficult and lead to withdrawal (I experienced it myself when first transitioning).
 I recommend spending one day counting the amount of sugar you eat normally.
 Track it on the website myfitnesspal.com if that makes it easier.
 Then, try cutting that number in half, or even by a fourth if that’s too difficult.
-Stock up on stevia, which is a low glycemic natural sweetener made from the stevia leaf, and start using it as your go-to sweetener for teas, drinks, coffee, etc. Keep some in your bag in case of emergencies.
+Stock up on stevia, which is a low glycemic natural sweetener made from the stevia leaf, and start using it as your go-to sweetener for teas, drinks, coffee, etc. It is used in some coffee shops among other option, by the way, as stated at https://theglassknife.com.
+Keep some in your bag in case of emergencies.
 Look for products in the grocery store that use coconut nectar, stevia, or dates as their base for sweetness instead.